checkpoint-restore/criu/CONTRIBUTING.md

 ## Submit your work upstream

-We accept github pull requests and this is the preferred way to contribute to CRIU.
+We accept GitHub pull requests and this is the preferred way to contribute to CRIU.
 For that you should push your work to your fork of CRIU at [GitHub](https://github.com) and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

 Historically, CRIU worked with mailing lists and patches so if you still prefer this way continue reading till the end of this section.